p4535992/EAT/README.txt

 - Triplify MySQL/SQL Table to file of triple with the software Web-Karma: http://www.isi.edu/integration/karma/
 - Support the management of the database with the software Hibernate version 4: http://hibernate.org/

-FOr the future:
-_ Integration with Jena API
+- Integration with Hibernate 4 (almost done just finish the last test)
 - Integration with spring framework
-- Integration with Hibernate
+- Integration with Jena API

+For the future:

+- Integration Spring MVC
-- Integration with Sesame OpenrRdf API
+- Integration with Sesame OpenrRdf API (in progress...)